crosswalk-project/crosswalk-github-webhooks/README.md

 This is a collection of GitHub web hook handlers used by the Crosswalk project.

-It is a somewhat unconventional Django website, as there are no templates and the actual processing of the hooks is done in signal handlers.

-In a nutshell, when a registered web hook is sent by GitHub to `/github-webhooks/<event name>` it is parsed by one of the `dispatch_*` views in the `github_webhooks` app, validated and the payload is sent in a signal to all the interested applications, which can then talk to Buildbot, post a comment in a JIRA ticket etc.
+There are no templates because we just process events sent by GitHub and do not need to show anything to users directly.

+## jira_updater

+This application watches the creation and closing of pull requests, and updates JIRA tickets based on the occurence of certain keywords in the pull request message.

+## trybot_control

+This application receives pull request events and talks to Buildbot so that a patch is processed by our slaves whenever it is sent or updated.
+The results are then posted back to the pull request as a comment.

-Slow actions such as performing network requests are not done in the views or the signal handlers, as we would otherwise block critical sections of the code.
+Slow actions such as posting those comments are done asynchronously, as they would otherwise block critical sections of the code.
 Instead, we rely on custom commands that are run at any later time to do any sort of required processing.

 For example, one could have a cron job that calls